arangodb/docs/3.10/http/general.md

   Requests using any other HTTP method (such as for example CONNECT, TRACE etc.) will be rejected by ArangoDB as mentioned before.
-- if the server is starting up, or has a full queue, or if the deployment is in maintenance mode, then it will return *HTTP 503* (Service Unavailable).
+- if the backend is temporarily unavailable, the server will return **HTTP 503** (Service Unavailable).
+Common circumstances are:
-- ??? it will return *HTTP 504* (Gateway Timeout)
+  - during server start or shutdown, when the network port is open but the HTTP service is not available
+  - when the queue is full
+  - when a Coordinator cannot reach a DB-Server

 Cross-Origin Resource Sharing (CORS) requests
 ---------------------------------------------